BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 28 Issuance of Asset / Token  events
 ### 28.1 Create an issue Asset / Token  event
+- Introduction
+    - Create a certain asset equity on the chain, and the asset equity can be used to bind something in the real world, such as a painting or a bottle of wine
+    - Asset equity needs to specify a asset equity template
 - The full name of the interface：`trIssueEntity`
 - Interface abbreviation：`tie`
 - Callable methods：`Http,Websocket,command line`